pgorman/dangerjaunt/dangerjaunt.md

 Dragons use their breath weapons three times per day (save for half damage).
 The breath weapon damage and their hit points per HD depend on their age.
-A 6 HD adult black dragon has 24 HP and breaths acid for 24 HP damage.
+A 6 HD adult black dragon has 24 HP and breathes acid for 24 HP damage.

 d8 | Dragon Age | HP per HD | Dmg per HD
 :-:|------------|:---------:|:---------: